 Our real estate lending activities involve originating, funding, servicing and managing short-term loans (i.e.: loans with an initial term of not more than one year), secured by first mortgage liens on real estate property located in the New York metropolitan area, including New Jersey and Connecticut, and in Florida, held for investment or resale.
-Generally, borrowers use the proceeds from our loans for one of three purposes: (i) to acquire and renovate existing residential (single, one or two family) real estate properties; (ii) to acquire vacant real estate and construct residential real properties; and (iii) to purchase and hold income producing properties.
+Generally, borrowers use the proceeds from our loans for one of three purposes: (i) to acquire and renovate existing residential (single, two or three family) real estate properties; (ii) to acquire vacant land and construct residential real properties; and (iii) to purchase and hold income producing properties.
 Our mortgage loans are structured to fit the needs and business plans of the borrowers.
+Revenue is generated primarily from the interest borrowers pay on our loans and, to a lesser extent, loan fee income generated on the origination and extension of loans.